-Setting all the animation achievements aside, each episode of the cartoon still has to tell a story, and just like her hometown San . . . → Read More: Heiress to the Throne?
+Setting all the animation achievements aside, each episode of the cartoon still has to tell a story, and . . . → Read More: Heiress to the Throne?

 If you’re participating in NaNoWriMo, you’ve got three days under your belt and hopefully a healthy head start on that word count.
 Since you’re in the thrall of writing, I thought I’d give you some things to think about that may make your storytelling easier.
 Today’s advice concerns dialogue.